 The après ski at Val D’Isère at La Folie Douce is wild, not a family scene however.
 In the village of Val D’Isère there are plenty of great shops, and pubs, Moris’ if you need an English fix for example.
 For an authentic Savoyard dinner of Raclette or Fondue, go to Les Corniches, or for more traditional plates – Les Cinq Freres.

+Ski Val D’Isère Tignes to discover some of the biggest skiing in the world.
 Check out other nearby ski resorts you could include in your French Alps ski tour including Les Trois Vallées – home to Courchevel, Grand Massif, and Paradiski – La Plagne and Les Arcs. – some of the Top French Family Ski Resorts.

 Val D’Isère and Tignes Ski Stats: